Sesdear/Python-Systemctl-Libary/README.md

 </p>

-Python library providing a direct interface to **systemd** via `systemctl` for service management and inspection.
+Python library providing a direct interface to **systemd** via `systemctl` for service management and inspection, providing methods to create new systemd unit files.

 ---